Updated: Feb 3

 When should I start thinking about my wedding flowers?

 Right away!
 Flowers should be a big consideration for your special day.
-Choose them wisely and not only will they enhance the beauty of your wedding dress but create a picture perfect setting for your celebration.
-In terms of finding a wedding florist, start your research a year before your wedding date and make your first appointment once you have chosen your bridal gown and wedding venue as these will be two important factors your florist will need to take into consideration when discussing ideas for your big day.
+Choose them wisely and not only will they enhance the beauty of your wedding dress but also create a picture perfect setting for your celebration.
+In terms of finding a wedding florist, start your research a year before your wedding date and make your first appointment once you have chosen your bridal gown and wedding venue, as these will be two important factors your florist will need to take into consideration when discussing ideas for your big day.